Home Insurance for Elderly Homeowners

 |Riots, civil commotion|

 Renters insurance is vital for elderly renters.
-Like homeowners insurance, renters insurance provides coverage for your personal property as well as personal liability coverage.
+Like homeowners insurance, renters insurance provides personal property coverage as well as personal liability coverage.
 As it does not insure the actual building itself, it is often quite affordable.

 Renters policies also provide personal liability coverage to help protect you against damages or injuries occurring in your home.
 This comes in handy if you often have visitors, as it’s possible you could be held liable if damages or injury occur during their visits.